Pitchnogle/bookwork/practice_of_programming/chapter_05/README.md

 argument `i` since the string is not null terminated.

 The exercise section suggests the **vis** program.
-The actual use of **vis** as described is dubious, so the version implemented is essentially similar to how hexdump is used; it is essentially similar to `hexdump -C filename`.
+The actual use of **vis** as described is dubious, so the version implemented is essentially similar to the output of `hexdump -C filename`.